thi-truong/thi-truong.github.io/_posts/2024-01-06-science-and-santa.md

   - internet
   - science education
 ---
-I want to write more about interdisciplinary conversations, which are so impactful for this point of my career.
 These days, I have the most conversations with James Adams, an anthropologist, who also works in the CLIMATE Justice Initiative.
-Last quarter, we collaborated on some lectures about data sharing and research questions, towards the goal of curriculum development.
-We have also had more expansive conversations about the state of historical sciences, and he has motivated me to read more of non-Latour authors about the topic of scales and Earth.
-Real growth happening in this space since this [2022 blog post](https://thi-truong.github.io/posts/2022/01/16/thoughts-reading-latour)!
+He has motivated me to read more of non-Latour authors about the topic of scales and Earth.
+Real growth since [2022](https://thi-truong.github.io/posts/2022/01/16/thoughts-reading-latour)!
 Recently, our conversation has turned to information and the Internet.
 Our conversation reminded me about a secret that I have held for decades, but I am ready to come clean: Science made me believe in Santa Claus.

-Let me explain!
+Okay, let me explain.

 Around Y2K (the early 2000s), I was in the later years of elementary school.
-Today, my elementary school gets a 2/10 on the GreatSchools rating.
-I had not tested successfully into the GATE program, so I was not a "gifted" student.
-I barely had science education, and probably did not understand what "science" meant.
-During one winter break period, I had caught a commercial on TV that advertised Santa tracking by an entity called NORAD.
-This YouTube video [NORAD Tracks Santa 2006 Trailer](youtube.com/watch?v=XcMvAeic-sY) is similar to what I saw on TV.
+During one random day during the holiday break, I caught a TV commercial advertising Santa tracking capabilities, by an entity called NORAD.
+This YouTube video [NORAD Tracks Santa 2006 Trailer](youtube.com/watch?v=XcMvAeic-sY) is similar to what I saw that day.
 In particular, these screenshots show what the invitation looked like to learn more:

 <img src="/images/NORAD_commercial_2006.png" alt="Screenshots of commercial showing graphics of Santa Claus and reindeer over a neighborhood, with text: Join NORAD on Christmas Eve to Track Santa.
 1-877-Hi NORAD www.noradsanta.org, Santa footage by Analytical Graphics, Inc.">
 I easily found the website that advertised the compelling promise, that one could actually track Santa around the world on Christmas Eve.

-I was presented with these kinds of graphics and this kind of writing.

 <img src="/images/NORAD_Track_Santa_Here_2004.png" alt="Screenshot of NORAD Santa Tracker page from December 2004 showing map and links to learn more">